danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-We can now add a last line to our `setIsUnderlined` function:
+We can now use the `mutableAttributedString` to set the underline style:

 ```swift
 private extension RichTextEditorCoordinator {